Itheum/itheumcore-elrond-data-nft-minter/README.md

     );
 ```

-Endpoint that sets the token identifier and the tax value that will be used for minting Data NFT-FT, it will act also as an anti spam tax.
+Endpoint that sets the token identifier and the tax value that will be used as a price for minting Data NFT-FTs, it will act also as an anti spam tax.
 The endpoint can take any token identifier, but be aware that diferent tokens have diferent decimals.

 Call structure: "setAntiSpamTax" + "@" + token_id hex encoded + "@" + tax hex encoded.